halbs13/Dynamics-NAV-Payroll/au-payroll-processing-termination-wizard.md

 7. Create the EFT bank file
 8. Post the journal lines and print pay advices.

 To open the Termination Wizard window

 1. In the **Search** box, enter **Termination Wizard**, and choose the related link.
-Or go to the following menu: *Departments/Payroll/Payroll Processing/Termination Wizard*
+Or go to the following menu: *Actions Workspace/Payroll Processing/Termination Wizard*

 ### Standard Termination